ABNS CNS ENDOVASCULAR RFP EXAM will be offered on Friday, December 3, 2021 in the afternoon.

 This RFP has been approved by the ABMS and has the goal of recognizing candidates who have successfully completed a(n) standardized neuroendovascular training program and met practice criteria, thereby elevating and advancing patient care for the public good.
 This RFP is co-sponsored by The American Board of Psychiatry and Neurology (ABPN) and American Board of Radiology (ABR).

-Complete on-line application must be submitted by the candidate to ABNS and must include:
+The application must be submitted by the candidate to ABNS and include the following:

 - Proof of primary board certification; ABNS, ABPN, ABR